 Education Improvement Scholarships Tax Credits Program

-The Education Improvement Scholarships Tax Credits Program provides state tax credits for persons or businesses making monetary or marketable securities donations to approved scholarship foundations that provide scholarships to eligible students for qualified educational expenses incurred in attending eligible nonpublic schools.
+The Education Improvement Scholarships Tax Credits Program (EISTCP) provides state tax credits for persons or businesses making monetary or marketable securities donations to approved scholarship foundations that provide scholarships to eligible students for qualified educational expenses incurred in attending eligible nonpublic schools in Virginia.

-- Guidelines for the Education Improvement Scholarships Tax Credits Program (PDF) – Effective October 25, 2013
+- Guidelines for the Education Improvement Scholarships Tax Credits Program-This is a Word document. – Effective October 16, 2018

-- Preauthorization Form (Word) – Use this form to request preauthorization for a specified tax credit amount.
+- Preauthorization Request Form (Word) Fillable Form – Use this form to request preauthorization for a specified tax credit amount.